BaptisteRamonda/multithreading/README.md

 # multithreading
-Includes all of Baptiste Ramonda's SRI 3A multithreading tutorials at UPSSITECH.
+This repository includes all of Baptiste Ramonda's SRI 3A multithreading tutorials at UPSSITECH.

 ## Objective